Ida Haendel: Teaching

 Haendel's emotive performances have inspired a generation of new violinists, including Anne-Sophie Mutter, David Garrett and Maxim Vengerov.

 In August 2012 she was honorary artist at the Cambridge International String Festival.
 She was a regular adjudicator for violin competitions, including the Sibelius, the Carl Flesch, the Benjamin Britten, and the International Violin Competition.
 She returned to her native Poland to judge the Henryk Wieniawski Violin Competition in Poznań on a number of occasions, and was honorary chairwoman in 2011.

 Death

 Haendel died at a nursing home in Pembroke Park, Florida on 1 July 2020, aged 91.
 According to her nephew, she had been suffering from kidney cancer at the time of her death.

 Honours and awards

 In 1991 she was appointed Commander of the Order of the British Empire (CBE) by Queen Elizabeth II.
-She received honorary doctorates from the Royal College of Music, London, in 2000 and from McGill University in 2006.
+She received honorary doctorates from the Royal College of Music, London, in 2000 and from McGill University of Montreal in 2006.